Carrels and Study Spaces

 Saturday: Noon – 5:00pm

 Rooms 240 and 240A are open to library users for group and individual study when not reserved for library instruction.
 Room 240 and 240A are located on the second floor of Widener, accessed via the Atkins Reference Room.
-The rooms are open all hours the library open.
+The rooms are open all hours the library is open.

 Library users cannot reserve Room 240 or Room 240A and all personal items must be removed before leaving the building.
 Patrons cannot use room 240A when room 240 is booked for library instruction.
 Refer to the Room 240/240A Collaborative Learning Space Calendar outside the rooms or call the Widener Reference Desk (617.495.2411) for availability.